Cryopreservation: Bacteria

 Many common culturable laboratory strains are deep-frozen to preserve genetically and phenotypically stable, long-term stocks.
 Sub-culturing and prolonged refrigerated samples may lead to loss of plasmid(s) or mutations.
 Common final glycerol percentages are 15, 20, and 25.
 From a fresh culture plate, one single colony of interest is chosen and liquid culture is made.
 From the liquid culture, the medium is directly mixed with an equal amount of glycerol; the colony should be checked for any defects like mutations.
 All antibiotics should be washed from the culture before long-term storage.
 Methods vary, but mixing can be done gently by inversion or rapidly by vortex and cooling can vary by either placing the cryotube directly at −50 to −95 °C, shock-freezing in liquid nitrogen or gradually cooling and then storing at −80 °C or cooler (liquid nitrogen or liquid nitrogen vapor).
 Recovery of bacteria can also vary, namely, if beads are stored within the tube then the few beads can be used to plate or the frozen stock can be scraped with a loop and then plated, however, since only little stock is needed the entire tube should never be completely thawed and repeated freeze-thaw should be avoided.
 100% recovery is not feasible regardless of methodology.

 Freeze tolerance in animals

 Worms

-The microscopic soil-dwelling nematode roundworms Panagrolaimus detritophagus and Plectus parvus are the only eukaryotic organisms that have been proven to be viable after long-term cryopreservation to date.
+The microscopic soil-dwelling nematode roundworms Panagrolaimus detritophagus and Plectus parvus are the only eukaryotic organisms that have been proven to be viable after cryopreservation for many years (30,000 to 40,000 years).
 In this case, the preservation was natural rather than artificial, due to permafrost.
+They came alive when warmed up.